 Running Inference¶

-Use trained models to make predictions on new data with inference.sh.
+Use trained models to make predictions on new data with scripts/inference.sh.

 Basic Usage¶